-Jon Stein is the CEO and founder of Betterment.
+Jon Stein is the founder of Betterment.
 Passionate about making life better, and with his experience from his career of advising banks and brokers on risk and products, he founded Betterment in 2008.
 Jon is a graduate of Harvard University and Columbia Business School, and he holds Series 7, 24, 63, and is a CFA charterholder.
 His interests lie at the intersection of behavior, psychology, and economics.
 What excites him most about his work is making everyday activities and products more efficient, accessible, and easy to use.

 The Senate Is Planning a Tax Hike on Retail Investors.
 It Should Be Removed.

 The Senate’s current tax bill includes a mandate that would be punitive for everyday investors.
 Without a doubt, the FIFO mandate should be removed from consideration.

 Major provisions of the DOL’s fiduciary rule are going into effect this month, but the provisions that enforce the rule are under attack.
 It’s up to all of us to make sure the fiduciary rule stays a rule, not a loose guideline.

 Introducing Our New Look

 On our seventh anniversary, Betterment is improving how we communicate with our customers by introducing a new look.

 The Fiduciary Rule Is on Life Support – We Must Act Now